 My current lifestyle could easily transition from being extremely busy to suddenly dull.
 And to eliminate the lull that comes from a travel hangover, I need to learn to plan out my days to make time for everything.
 The trouble was, as I realized, planning takes patience to learn, too.

-There’s just so many things to do in a day.
-So many thoughts in mind that needs execution.
+There are just so many things to do in a day.
+So many thoughts in my mind that need execution.
 And I come to realize that I can only do so much in one day.
 I needed to learn to focus on things that really matter and not just do things for the sake of having something to do.

 I know.
 I totally suck at this.
 I think I am naturally messy and disorganized.
 That needs to change.

-These 3 main points are, as you probably might have noticed, go hand-in-hand.
-If you have a perfect plan for a day, your focus could be to execute that plan only, thereby minimizing the clutter in your brain and be mentally organized.
+These three main points, as you probably might have noticed, go hand-in-hand.
+If you have a perfect plan for a day, your focus could be to execute that plan only, thereby minimizing the clutter in your brain and being mentally organized.

 If you have a perfect plan for a day, your focus could be to execute that plan only, thereby minimizing the clutter in your brain and be mentally organized.Tweet